 - The Home folder has been shared with these two user groups at the corresponding level (Can view or Can contribute).
 For more details, see Folder sharing and permissions.

-In addition to defining users and user groups, your account settings include a number of preferences that influence how your media is uploaded, stored, and delivered.
-These settings can affect both DAM users and developers who work with your Cloudinary account.
+In addition to defining Media Library preferences, you can configure additional settings that influence how your account's media is uploaded, stored, and delivered.
+These account settings can affect both DAM users and developers who work with your Cloudinary account.
 Click the Settings icon at the top-right of the console to view your account settings.

-The following sections describe only those settings that are specifically relevant to Digital Asset Management activities.
-Each organization should review all the available options in all tabs of the account settings and determine the settings that best answer your organization's needs.
+However, each organization should review all the available options in all tabs of the account settings and determine the settings that best answer your organization's needs.

 Automatic backup: Determines whether every uploaded file is securely backed up, including support for multiple revisions.
 When enabled, the backups increase your account's storage usage.